intmus/inttheory22-23/_11-further-part-writing/b1-voiceleadingrootpos.md

 ## Common exceptions

+### Third to third
 There are some commonly used exceptions to our general part-writing conventions.
 For example, when a chord progression has a root that moves down by P5, we expect the chordal third to resolve up by step to the root of the following chord.
 However, if you need to change the texture of your part-writing to be more or less compact, you may choose to have the chordal third leap to the following chordal third which changes the entire voicing possibilities of the two chords.
 (Note that you can only use this on the leading tone if it is in an inner voice.)

-Use this method to fill in the inner voices in the following example to change the voicing of the final chord.
+As you can see in the example below, the third of the V chord leaps to the third of the I chord.
+It is awkward to sing, but it allows the chords to transition for an open voicing (more than an octave between soprano and tenor) to closed voicing (less than an octave between soprano and tenor).
+This kind of resolution should be used sparingly.

 {% capture ex6 %}X:6
 T:Chordal third to chordal third